 For a trustworthy result, sample preparation is critical.
 This usually involves cutting the specimen to obtain a representative cross-section.
 Polish half of the specimen with progressively finer grits.
 You want a smooth, planar surface to examine under a stereoscopic microscope.

 Poor sample preparation may cause damage that is not easy to erase.
 We call this kind of damage “artifacts of preparation.”
 For example, a saw blade that vibrates too much can pluck out some sand grains and cementitious paste.
 Or a dull saw blade can generate cracks in the specimen.
 Either way, you have more flaws than you did when you started.
 To get a good surface, you’ll have to do a lot of lapping and polishing.
-A better saw blade would minimize that damage.
+A better choice of saw blade would minimize that damage.
 If the cement paste is soft, the petrographer can stabilize it first with epoxy or carnauba wax to obtain a good polish.

 It takes practice and careful observation to select the best sequence of lapping and polishing.
 Ideally, you do just enough to remove the effects of the previous preparation step.

 More is not always better.
 Because siliceous aggregates are harder than everything else, over-polishing will leave them standing proud, resulting in a rough surface.
 That’s a serious problem with an elemental analysis using an electron microscope, as the detector reads signals from the high points as stronger than those from the low points.
 So it will indicate that concentrations are higher than they really are just because they’re closer.

 Thin sections are transparent slices of concrete mounted on microscope slides.
 They are laborious to prepare, but they are versatile and stable.
 Cut surfaces of concrete will interact with moisture and carbon dioxide in the air, but thin sections with cover slips remain stable for many decades.
 The petrographer can use the same thin section for both light- and electron microscopy, obtaining many different kinds of information.
 If you like, prepare thin sections from one cut surface of a concrete core and lightly polish the opposite surface to examine at low magnification.